How To Have Your Case Reviewed By One of Our Attorneys?

-We don’t always like to take action when we are victimized by the negligence of another that could have been avoided.
-We particularly don’t like to call on personal injury lawyers, workers compensation lawyers, or wrongful death lawyers when tragedy strikes our families.
+We don’t always like to take action when we become disabled or are victimized by the negligence of another that could have been avoided.
+We particularly don’t like to call on disability lawyers, personal injury lawyers, workers compensation lawyers, or wrongful death lawyers when tragedy strikes our families.

 But when the unthinkable happens—in an instant—your life can be forever changed.

 Maybe you saw it coming and braced yourself.
 Maybe you tried to avoid the oncoming car but there was nothing you could do.
 Perhaps, you were under anesthesia when the doctor left a foreign object inside your body that later caused a severe infection.
 Or, possibly you were placed in a situation that led to your injury because you were working for the benefit of your employer.

 Of course, it may not have been your injury.
 It could have been that your loved one was unnecessarily placed in that position.

 You felt helpless.
 You didn’t ask for this to happen.
 You didn’t want it to happen.
 It is difficult to think that your loved one’s last thought was one of terror or fear.
 She was helpless.
 She certainly didn’t ask for this.
 She didn’t want for this to happen.

 We know that nobody wants to hire a lawyer.